aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

 	)
 	```

-   >**Note** This formula uses the CALCULATE function to sum the **Sales Amount** column by using modified relationship behaviors.
+   >**Note** This formula uses the CALCULATE function to sum the **Sales Amount** column by using modified relationship behaviour.
 The CROSSFILTER function disables the active relationship to the **OrderDateKey** column (this function can also modify filter direction).
 The TREATAS function creates a virtual relationship by applying the in-context **DateKey** values to the **ShipDateKey** column.

 3. Add the revised **Sales Shipped** measure to the first table visual.